Ahmed-Abuanda/ahmed-bshg-case-study/README.md

 Logical steps:

 1. **Load data from S3.** Read the object key from the event, fetch the file from the bucket, and parse as JSON or JSONL into a dataframe.
-2. **Build JSON data.** Map each row to a product document with cleaned fields (parent_asin, title, main_category, features, description, etc.).
+2. **Build JSON data.** Map each row to a product document with cleaned fields such as parent_asin, title, main_category, features and description.
 3. **Get embeddings.** For each document, build the embedding text via `build_embedding_text`, call Titan Embed Text v2, and attach the vector to the document.
 4. **Push data to OpenSearch.** Bulk index the documents into the text index in chunks with a short delay between chunks.